bkwoodworth/SCCS_R_workshop/README.md

-Course materials for the SCCS R workshop at The University of Queensland on 10-July-2019.
+Course materials for the SCCS R workshop held at The University of Queensland on 10-July-2019.